picsoung/talks/awsLoftLondon/README.md

 General graph

 ## Solution
-We've seen the importance of API management solution when you are developping APIs.
+We've seen the importance of API management solution developping APIs.
 We will now add an API management layer to our existing API.
 This existing API has been deployed using the AWS API Gateway.

 For this integration we will use:

 * API Gateway (core of the API)
 * AWS Lamda (for the logic of the "proxy")
 * Elasticache (to cache api keys)
+* AWS SNS (to call Lambda functions async)
 * VPC (to connect AWS Lambda and Elasticache)
 * Serverless framework (to deploy easily to Lambda)